Contents

 Represents a vector stored on contiguous memory.
 Prefer using the vector initializer, which can also generate vectors from random number generators.
 Vectors always hold f64 to ensure that invalid computations are stored as NaNs.
 They are also tailored for scientific use, so implementations aim to cut even the smallest corners without compromising safety.
 Use buffers to work with collections of u64 data instead.

-Vec(nominal,ptr contents,u64 size,ptr surface) → (nominal,ptr contents,u64 size,ptr surface)
+Vec(new,ptr contents,u64 size,ptr surface) → (new,ptr contents,u64 size,ptr surface)

 dot 🔝